-Bird B Gone's products to get rid of geese are easy to apply, affordable and proven effective.
+Bird B Gone's Goose control products help get rid of geese and are easy to apply, affordable and proven effective.

 As graceful as they appear in flight, Canada Geese pose a costly nuisance for many property owners.
 A growing number of national wildlife organizations suggest taking an “integrated” multi-faceted approach to deter geese.
 Altering geese behavior continues to be more effective than lethal or harmful means.
 Identifying and altering/removing the “geese-attractive” features of your property, combined with professional-grade goose repellents/deterrents, comprise the most effective way to solve your Canada Goose problem.

 Information About Canada Geese

 Canada Geese are large water birds with a long neck, large body, large webbed feet, and a wide, flat bill.
 They have a black head with white cheeks and chinstrap, black neck, tan breast, and brown back.
 With a wingspan from 4.2 to 6.1 feet, they can weight up to 14 pounds.
 They are found near lakes, rivers, ponds, or other small or large bodies of water.
 The birds graze on submerged aquatic vegetation by reaching under the water with their long necks.
 Wild food plants include pondweed, bulrush, sedge, cattail, horsetail, clover and grass.
 They will also eat agricultural crops, including alfalfa, corn, millet, rye, barley, oats, and wheat.
 The Canada Goose can quickly become a problem to any homeowner, property owner, golf course groundskeeper or park superintendent.
 Each year the Canada Goose migrates from north to Canada and the northern Us where it breeds in a variety of habitats.
 Often times the geese decide to use your property as their breeding ground and grazing site.
 They can soon destroy your lawn, contaminate your pond and make your property downright dangerous to walk on.
 Luckily there are humane and effect goose deterrents that will scare the geese away and keep them away from your property.

 How to Get Rid of Canada Geese